© Crown copyright 2018

 Where a general financial charge and a specific financial charge currently exists for the same interest, the General Financial charge must be removed from the records.

-Where existing charges have a recorded expiry date, these will be captured by the supplier.
-A later process will then identify those where the expiry date has already passed will be identified during a data analysis phase and will be referred back to the local authority for action.
+Where existing charges have a recorded expiry date, those where the expiry date has already passed will be identified during a data analysis phase and will be referred to the local authority for action.

 Where LLC arising from planning are intermixed with other planning records, HMLR will assist in identifying methods and process to make sure only those that create an LLC are provided to the supplier.

 4.1.5 Duplicate charges

-Duplicate charges will be captured by the supplier but a subsequent process will be used to identify such charges.
-Any duplicate charges found will be referred back to the local authority for action.
+Duplicate charges will be will be identified during a data analysis phase will be referred to the local authority for action.

 Where a charge has been registered as a single charge against a street and also separately as a charge against each property within the street, then it must be treated as a multi-polygon charge.
 For example, an Article 4 notice where a registration has been created for Smith Street and also as separate registrations for every property in that street.

 4.1.6 Spatial extent

 Each charge should be accompanied by sufficient information to enable the digitisation and transformation supplier to create an accurate spatial extent for the charge.
-Where spatial extents currently exist within a Geographic Information System (GIS) then those extents fulfil this requirement provided those extents comply with this guide.
+Where spatial extents currently exist within a Geographic Information System (GIS) then those extents fulfil this requirement.

 The methods for providing spatial information include the following.